-Here are some of the ways I’ve learned to push back on this habit, or at least limit it’s harm, over the years –
+Here are some of the ways I’ve learned to push back on this habit, or at least limit its harm, over the years.

-- Identify your avoidant tendencies… out loud … to actual people.
+Identify your avoidant tendencies out loud to actual people.

-Hi.
+When it’s possible, tell the people around you: “Hi.
 I’m a Gemini.
-I love Harry Potter and eating pasta at all times of day….
-And my natural instinct is to fall off when things get too stressful (sometimes they don’t even have to be that stressful).
+I love Harry Potter and eating pasta at all times of day… and my natural instinct is to fall off when things get too stressful.
+Sometimes they don’t even have to be that stressful.
 I try to resist that reaction, but it’s kind of my default setting.

-It can sometimes helps with the anxiety of “I must not mess this new thing up like I did all those other things.”
-More importantly, it opens the door to what type of communication style can work for you.
-For me, it’s – If I drop off the face of the planet, please check in or reach out more than once.
-They may or may not agree, but at least you made to effort to articulate what you might need if avoidance strikes.
+I try and do some version of this confession with new employers, advisors, mental health folk, friends, and lovers.
+If it’s a scenario where you feel comfortable doing this (i.e. it won’t it won’t lead to loss of employment), then try it.
+It can sometimes help with the anxiety of, “I must not mess this new thing up like I did all those other things.”
+In addition, it opens the door to what type of communication style can work for you.
+For me, it’s, “If I drop off the face of the planet, please check in or reach out more than once.”
+Those around you may or may not agree, but at least you made the effort to articulate what you might need if avoidance strikes.

 If you have an undertaking you need to tackle, build an accountability safety net.
 Whenever I have significant deadlines or pending tasks, I let the people closest to me know.
 It’s a lot easier to avoid a thing if you’re the only one who knows you’re avoiding it.

 Don’t be afraid to make changes.

 Eventually, I switched to a more compatible advisor.
 The logistics of the transition were difficult, but in the long run, it was so much better.
 Instead of constantly being critical or frustrated with yourself, see if there are changes you can make that work better with your patterns.

-- Ask someone to do it for or with you.
+Ask someone to do it for or with you.

-- Try not to avoid care or help.
+Try not to avoid care or help.

-I’ve witnessed these thoughts so often, in my self and others.
-This is easier said than done, but try not to let avoidance keep you from your support system – especially if you’re going through a hard time.
+I’ve witnessed these thoughts so often, in myself and others.
+This is easier said than done, but try not to let avoidance keep you from your support system, especially if you’re going through a hard time.

-Practice facing the small things,
+Practice facing the small things.

 More Radical Reads: You Are Worthy: How To Remember You Are Enough When The World Says Otherwise

-Be aware of the difference between thinking about doing something, and actually doing the thing.
+Be aware of the difference between thinking about doing something and actually doing the thing.

 Budget more time.

-- Lower the bar.
+Lower the bar.